What would happen if companies responded to their experiences during the pandemic by switching to much more local supply chains?

-Dr Gertrud R. Traud has been Helaba's Chief Economist for 15 years and one of the very few woman to hold such a post in Germany.
+Dr Gertrud R. Traud has been Helaba's Chief Economist for 16 years and one of the very few woman to hold such a post in Germany.
 Dr Traud and her research team produce numerous publications every year including the Markets and Trends report, which presents the annual economic and capital market outlook based on a variety of global economic scenarios developed for the purpose.
 Published every autumn, Markets and Trends always has a subtitle appropriate to the report's predictions.
-The primary scenario for 2020, for example, is "Curtain up!
-Melodrama – next act."
 The forecasts thus far have proven to be extremely accurate.

 We regard it as our corporate duty to take responsibility for the preservation of our natural environment, the welfare of our society and the lives of current and future generations.